 Admission is open to students with a professional veterinary or medical qualification or a bachelor’s degree or international equivalent in the biological, biomedical, environmental, or ecological sciences.
-Applicants will be selected on the basis of their educational performance to date.
+A successful candidate should demonstrate a sustained interest in One Health, public health, and/or research.

 Due to the intensive nature of this degree program, a high level of English proficiency is required and applicants whose native language is not English will be asked to provide evidence of proficiency through test scores and/or education/professional experience in the medium of English.